HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Instructions to manage TLBs

 TLBs are explicitly managed by software.
 The ITLB and PTLB instruction allow for insertion and deletion of TLB entries.
-The insert TLB instruction will place an entry for the virtual page number along with access rights and th ephysical page number.
+The insert TLB instruction will place an entry for the virtual page number along with access rights and the physical page number.
 The purge TLB instruction removes an entry for the virtual page number.

 <!--------------------------------------------------------------------------------------------------------->